wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/business-continuity-disaster-recovery-azure-virtual-desktop/includes/3-develop-bcdr-plan-azure-virtual-desktop.md

 ## Azure Site Recovery

 Azure Site Recovery manages the orchestration of disaster recovery in Azure by replicating VM workloads between Azure regions.
-If an issue occurs at the primary site, Azure automatically invokes Site Recovery to replicate the session host VMs to another location.
+If an issue occurs at the primary site, Azure Site Recovery invokes the failover to the session hosts in the other region.
 You can use Site Recovery as part of your BCDR strategy for Azure Virtual Desktop.

 As part of your BCDR plan, you can also use Site Recovery to replicate domain controllers, session host VMs, and user and app data across regions to the secondary region.
 You can add pre-scripts and post-scripts to Site Recovery to fail over non-VM resources and replicate Azure Storage resources.